 Go Small Capacity!

-Although it’s clear the days of a dirt cheap commuter hack for under a £1k are gone, there certainly are choices out there.
-Some decent and versatile enough to provide weekend fun out of town or longer distance touring, others best suited as a sole commuter alongside your weekend fun bike.
+Although it’s clear the days of a dirt-cheap commuter hack for under a £1k are gone, there certainly are choices out there to beat the London ULEZ.
+Some decent and versatile enough to provide weekend fun out of town or long-distance touring, others best suited as a sole commuter alongside your weekend fun bike.

 What’s your choice of city commuter?
-Do you have other suggestions of good budget commuter hacks?
+Do you have other suggestions for good budget commuter hacks for ULEZ London?